-- ☐ Make arrangements for the class to use the computer lab, and make sure the RUReadyND.com website is accessible from students' computers in advance of this lesson. - List the day's BIG IDEA and activities on the board. - ☐ Write the day's vocabulary and definitions on the board. - Write the web address RUReadyND.com on the board. - ☐ The following handouts need to be made into overhead transparencies or copied onto chart paper: - Student Handbook pages 11 & 12, RUReadyND.com Directions, (from Lesson 1) - ☐ For the sample career highlighted in Activity II, Career Report Review, choose a career that you think will be interesting for the majority of your students.
+- Make arrangements for the class to use the computer lab, and make sure RUReadyND.com is accessible from students' computers in advance of this lesson. - List the day's BIG IDEA and activities on the board. - □ Write the day's vocabulary and definitions on the board. - □ Write the web address RUReadyND.com on the board. - The following handouts need to be made into overhead transparencies or copied onto chart paper: - Student Handbook pages 11-12, RUReadyND.com Directions, (from Lesson 1) - □ For the sample career highlighted in Activity II, Career Report Review, choose a career that you think will be interesting for the majority of your students.
 Write the name of the career on the board.
-(Make sure you use the name as it appears in RUReadyND.com, such as "graphic designer" rather than just "designer.")
+(Make sure you use the name as it appears in RUReadyND.com, such as "Graphic Designer" rather than just "Designer.")